Erin129/RateMyClub/README.md

 ## Features

-1. Rating for each club.
-2. Brief synopsis for each club.
+1. User login/authentification.
+2. Creating and Editing user profiles.
+3. Home page that displays a list of clubs.
+4. Search and filter capabilities.
-3. Location for each club.
+5. Unique club pages for each club.
+6. Student page to view past submitted club reviews.
-4. Time schedule for each club.
+7. Display of average overall ratings for each club.
-5. TBD
+8. Displays a list of student reviews.
+9. Thumbs up and flagging functionality.
+10. Form to submit new student reviews.
+11. Different page views for students, club presidents, and admin.